 DID stands for direct inward dialing.
 In some areas of the world, the system is known as direct dial-in (DDI).
-The term refers to the idea that numbers are not tied to a geographic location.
+The term refers to the idea that a number does not tie to a geographic location.
 Instead, service providers route calls through a private branch exchange (PBX) to the true location of the number’s owner.

 The PBX explains how the DID system got its name.
-Historically, a business would have one telephone number for each office.
-The office would have a switchboard that received all incoming calls, and the caller would ask the switchboard operator to be put through to a specific person or department in the company.
-The operator would then look up the extension number of that person and transfer the call.
+Historically, a business has one telephone number for each office.
+The office has a switchboard that receives all incoming calls.
+Also, the caller asks the switchboard operator to be put through to a specific person or department in the company.
+The operator then looks up the extension number of that person and transfers the call.

-When PBXs replaced switchboards, it became possible to automate the call transfer process.
-The caller would wait for a message and then enter the extension number to get through to the right person.
-The fact that telephone directories didn’t publish the list of extensions in each building was an issue with this system since anyone making a general inquiry wouldn’t know the right telephone extension number.
+When PBXs replace switchboards, it is possible to automate the call transfer process.
+The caller waits for a message and then enters the extension number to get through to the right person.
+The fact that telephone directories do not publish the list of extensions in each building was an issue with this system since anyone making a general inquiry does not knows the right telephone extension number.

-In these cases, people still had to call the reception desk in order to ask to be put through to the right person.
+In these cases, people still have to call the reception desk in order to ask to be put through to the right person.
 When DID numbers were introduced, companies purchased blocks of sequential telephone numbers.
-The last four numbers would then provide the extension number for internal calls.
+The last four numbers then provide the extension number for internal calls.

-However, external callers would be able to dial in directly to the right extension simply by calling the published number for that specialist or department.
-In this new PBX-driven scenario, the telephone company would direct all calls to any number within that block to the PBX, which sat on the main number for the office.
+However, external callers would be able to dial in directly to the right extension.
+That can simply be done by calling the published number for that specialist or department.
+In this new PBX-driven scenario, the telephone company would direct all calls to any number within that block to the PBX.
+Which sits on the main number for the office.
 The PBX would then detect the last four digits dialed and switch the call through to the relevant extension.

 Expansion of the DID System

-The area code on a telephone number directs calls to a specific location—either a city or an area.
-Once the call has been successfully connected through to the PBX for the dialed number, the telephone company’s responsibility ends.
-What happens to that call after it reaches the PBX is a private matter.
+The area code on a telephone number directs calls to a specific location.
+That can be a city or an area.
+Once the call successfully connects through to the PBX for the number.
+The telephone company’s responsibility ends.
+What happens to that call after it reaches the PBX is a private matter?

-When it became possible to set up the PBX so that calls to a specified number got forwarded out of the building—either to a home-based worker’s telephone or to another office building— businesses used leased lines to channel private calls to other buildings.
-However, leased lines are expensive to run.
-Business services entrepreneurs came up with a way to create virtual private networks over public lines.
+When it becomes possible to set up the PBX so that calls to a specific number got forwarded out of the building.
+Either to a home worker’s telephone or to another office building.
+Businesses use lease lines to channel private calls to other buildings.
+However, lease lines are expensive to run.
+Business services entrepreneurs come up with a way to create virtual private networks over public lines.

-Voice data was digitized and run over the data network, then tagged so that it could be identified as a separate channel, even though it traveled along the same wire as data.
+Voice data was digitized and run over the data network.
+So then with the tag that it can represent as a separate channel.
+Even though it traveled along the same wire as data.
 That data packet tagging is exactly how the internet works.

 The Benefit for Customers

 With the opportunities presented by DID numbers in mind, a marketing strategy can help you present these benefits to your existing and future customers.
-DID numbers offer benefits across the board, which will be useful to the marketing manager, operations manager, the HR manager, and the accounting department.
+DID numbers offer benefits across the board.
+Moreover, which will be useful to the marketing manager, operations manager, HR manager, and accounting department.
 This is because DID numbers enable: